MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/extensions-in-the-windows-dev-center.md

 ---
-description: Learn how to sign up for a Windows Developer account and reserve a name for your Edge extension.
+description: Learn how to sign up for a Windows Developer account and reserve a name for your Microsoft Edge extension.
 title: Extensions - Extensions in the Window Dev Center
 author: abbycar
 ms.author: abigailc